Minh-Nguyen-2311/Linux_SDK_GPIOD/README.md

-# Linux_SDK_GPIOD
+# Linux_SDK

-This repo is for my built Linux_SDK for peripheral devices using GPIOD v1.6.5 on Ubuntu 25.10.
+This repo is for my built Linux_SDK for peripheral devices using GPIOD v1.6.5 | pyserial v3.5.0 on Ubuntu 25.10.

 Instructions:
 1) Install GPIOD from official Linux repo: